2010 WTA Tour

 Serena Williams won her fifth Australian Open title, defeating former World No. 1, Justine Henin in the final.
-Williams went on to win her sixth Wimbledon title, defeating first-time finalist Vera Zvonareva.
+Williams went on to win her fourth Wimbledon title, defeating first-time finalist Vera Zvonareva.
 Francesca Schiavone claimed her maiden Grand Slam title at the French Open and becoming the first Italian player to win the Grand Slam.
 Kim Clijsters won her third US Open, defeating Zvonareva in the final.

 The 2010 WTA Tour or 2010 Sony Ericsson WTA Tour (its sponsored name) calendar comprises the Grand Slam tournaments (supervised by the International Tennis Federation (ITF)), the WTA Premier tournaments (Premier Mandatory, Premier 5 and regular Premier), the WTA International tournaments, the Fed Cup (organized by the ITF), and the year-end championships (the Commonwealth Bank Tournament of Champions and the WTA Tour Championships).
 Also included in the 2010 calendar is the Hopman Cup, which does not distribute ranking points and is organized by the ITF.